buggyrace/buggy-race-about/docs/hosting/heroku.md

 | `IS_REWRITING_DB_URI_PW_AS_QUERY` | `1`                           |

 {: .note}
-`FLASK_APP` is always necessary here, and it's a file path so do _not_ change it (that is, it does not need to match your server name).
+`FLASK_APP` is always necessary here, and it's a file path so use the value exactly as shown above (that is, it is not supposed to match your server name).
-Our recent experience
-is that the current version of SQLAlchemy running on Heroku (hosting its PostgreSQL service on Amazon AWS) won't connect without the latter two.
+Our recent experience is that the current version of SQLAlchemy running on Heroku (hosting its PostgreSQL service on Amazon AWS) won't connect without the latter two.

 If you want to set a non-default authorisation code _before_ you set up, you can do so here by adding a value for `AUTHORISATION_CODE`.
 The very first step